 In this course students will identify characteristics and components of diesel lubrication and cooling systems.
 Students will practice inspecting and repairing these systems.
 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (412-130 or 412-479)

 In this course students will identify the purpose and function of air intake and crankcase ventilation systems and their components.
 Students will practice performing inspections, diagnostic, maintenance procedures for these systems.